-Religious Views on Polygamy
+Religious views on polygamy

+With the exception of the Solomon Islands, polygamous marriages are not recognized in Europe and Oceania.
+In India, Malaysia, the Philippines, and Singapore, the governments recognize polygamous marriages, but only for Muslims.
+In Australia, polygamous marriage is outlawed, but polygamous relationships are common within some indigenous Australian communities.
 In Indonesia, polygamy is legal in some areas, such as in Bali, Papua, and West Papua.
 Balinese Hinduism allows for polygamy, which has been practiced for centuries by the Balinese and Papuans.
-Protests to outlaw polygamy and polygamous marriages occurred in 2008 in Indonesia, but no action has happened.
+Protests to outlaw polygamy and polygamous marriages occurred in 2008 in Indonesia but did not result in legislative changes.